tinamayswinkels/sukhavati/_drafts/are-liver-cleanse-supplements-safe-what-ayurveda-says.md

 ### Safer, Smarter Alternatives

-If you're looking for real, long-term support:
+If you’re looking for real, long-term support:

 * Focus on lifestyle and diet first (\[see this morning routine guide\])
 * Work with an Ayurvedic practitioner who can individualise your care